selgoobler/personal-portfolio/README.md

 # Portfolio

 Hi!
 My name is Selina, welcome to my portfolio!
-Leave a message and say hi!
+Leave a message and say hi, I'll respond as soon as I can!
 Portfolio initialized with Create React App.

 ## Socials
 Linkedin: https://www.linkedin.com/in/sselinang/